-You’d be surprised with how many fish can gather around the smallest structure, mind you.
+You’d be surprised with how many fish can gather around the smallest structure.
 Whether it’s reefs, wrecks, or any underwater formation for that matter, these places are a bottom fisher’s treasure trove.

 Of course, not all structure is the same.
 Bottom fishing from the shore is a lot different than prowling the depths 50 miles from the coast.
 Here are a few examples of where you can cast your bait, depending on where you are.

 - Shore fishing: Bridge pilings, rocky banks, and piers.